-- Theft and malicious damage by tenants — covers theft or damage by your tenants and their visitors — up to $10,000. **Currently not available for purchase on new and existing landlord Home and/or Contents Insurance Policies.**
+- Theft and malicious damage by tenants — covers theft or damage by your tenants and their visitors — When we insure your home, we will pay up to $150,000 and when we insure your contents, we will pay up to $20,000. **Currently not available for purchase on new and existing landlord Home and/or Contents Insurance Policies.**

 Does home insurance cover lost rental income?